Rudy Bears

-Rudy Bears is a former American professional mixed martial artist, who competed in the Welterweight division.
-A professional competitor since 2007, Bears has formerly competed for Bellator, Strikeforce, Titan Fighting Championships and M-1 Global.
+Rudy Bears (born November 12, 1978) is an American former professional mixed martial artist, who competed in the Welterweight division.
+A professional competitor who started his career in 2007, Bears has formerly competed for Bellator, Strikeforce, Titan Fighting Championships and M-1 Global.

 Background

 Bears is from Independence, Missouri and had a troubled upbringing, involving himself with street gangs and crime.
 He originally attended Van Horn High School but was caught trying to steal a car and as a result, was placed in jail for one month while looking at seven years in the penitentiary.
 It was during this time in jail, at the age of 17, that Bears decided to turn his life around.
 He wrote a heartfelt letter to the judge, who gave the young Bears a second chance.
 The judge released Bears on probation while in exchange Bears would have to finish high school and stay out of trouble, Bears then graduated from Truman High School and began practicing the martial arts.